top of page

 • having above average intelligence

-Of note: Asperger's Syndrome existed as a distinct category in the Diagnostic and Statistical Manual of Mental Disorders (DSM) from1994 to 2013.
+Of note: Asperger's Syndrome existed as a distinct category in the Diagnostic and Statistical Manual of Mental Disorders (DSM) from 1994 to 2013.
 As of 2013, Asperger's Syndrome was removed as a stand-alone diagnosis and was folded into one general category (Autism Spectrum Disorders) rather than being its own distinct diagnostic category.

 What is the Treatment for ASD?

 The focus for treatment for ASD at the Center for Cognitive Behavioral Therapy is on empowering parents with powerful tools that will allow them to effectively manage symptoms, reduce problematic behaviors, and support their child’s development and education.
-We create an individualized treatment plan by understanding your child’s symptoms and behaviors of concern and building on their talents and abilities.
-Treatment is comprised of activities that are motivating and rewarding for children and their parents in order to make therapy a safe, positive, and fun experience.

 Treatment for ASD is highly specialized and effective.
-It is critical that if your child has ASD, that they seek the help of a therapist with true expertise in Autism Spectrum Disorder (as opposed to a generalist child psychologist).
-Personalized treatment goals will be set collaboratively with your therapist based on your child’s specific symptoms.
-Then, your therapist will design a treatment program individualized to your child based on what the latest research tells us will be the most efficient way to get your child to reach those goals.
+It is critical that if your child has ASD, that they seek the help of a therapist with true expertise in Autism Spectrum Disorder.
+The ASD specialists at the Center for CBT begin treatment by developing personalized treatment goals with families based on the child’s specific symptoms.
+Then, the therapist will design a treatment program individualized to the child based on what the latest research tells us will be the most efficient way to get the child to reach those goals.
+Treatment is comprised of activities that are motivating and rewarding for children and their parents in order to make therapy a safe, positive, and fun experience.

 Common treatment goals include: